scmscomb/scmscomb.github.io/conference.md

 ## Travel & Accommodation

+### Transportation

+Fudan University, Jiangwan Campus, can be conveniently reached by metro or taxi from both Pudong International Airport and Hongqiao International Airport / Railway Station.

+Participants are encouraged to take Shanghai Metro Line 10 to **Guofan Road Station** (国帆路站) and exit from **Exit 3**.
+The Shanghai Center for Mathematical Sciences is within walking distance from the station and is closest to Gate 2 of the Jiangwan Campus.

 ### Accommodation

 Information about recommended hotels and accommodation options near the conference venue will be announced later.

 Participants are encouraged to stay in the Jiangwan Campus / Wujiaochang area for convenient transportation to the Shanghai Center for Mathematical Sciences.

-### Transportation

-Fudan University, Jiangwan Campus, can be conveniently reached by metro or taxi from both Pudong International Airport and Hongqiao International Airport / Railway Station.

 ### Meals